rcapeto/components/src/hooks/useRandomString/README.md

 # Hook [useRandomString]

-- Hook that returns countdown values.
+- Hook that returns random string.
-- Styling must be done
+- Perfect to use in password's

 ## 🚀 How to use